 But after visiting one of these organizations recently, I was shocked at how high the prices were.
 Honestly, buying new items would not have cost much more.
 It made me wonder if there were other ways to give more directly to those in need.

 And then I learned about the Buy Nothing Project.

-The groups exist only on Facebook (an unfortunate discovery during my Facebook hiatus), but the rules are simple: “Post anything you’d like to give away, lend, or share amongst neighbors.
+Neighborhood groups are organized as closed Facebook groups, and the rules are simple: “Post anything you’d like to give away, lend, or share amongst neighbors.
 Ask for anything you’d like to receive for free or borrow.
 Keep it legal.
 Keep it civil.
 No buying or selling, no trades or bartering, we’re strictly a gift economy.”